alddesign/crudkit/readme-setup.md

 # PREREQUISITES
-* Webserver with PHP version >= 7.0 (PHP CLI should be available)
+* Webserver with PHP version >= 7.1 (PHP CLI should be available)
 * Database including driver for PHP (mysql and sqlite work out of the box)
-* (optional) PHP composer installed
+* PHP composer installed

 # INSTALLATION
-* Method 1: via composer (more flexible)
 1. If not existig: create a new laravel project via composer. (this is your laravel root directory from now on) `composer create-project laravel/laravel=5.5.* "yourProjectNameHere" --prefer-dist`

 2. Add package "alddesign/crudkit" to the laravel project:
-	Run `composer required aldesign/crudkit` (terminal/cmd in the laravel root directory)
+Run `composer required aldesign/crudkit=dev-master` (terminal/cmd in the laravel root directory)

 3. Publish Crudkit config and assets
 Run `php artisan vendor:publish --provider="Alddesign\Crudkit\CrudkitServiceProvider"` (terminal/cmd in the laravel root directory)

-* Method 2: Manual (easier)
-	-Extract/put the whole "crudkit" folder (this is your laravel root directory from now on) to your webservers root directory.
-	 This is a ready to use package with Crudkit already integrated into Laravel.

 # SETUP
 1. Setup URL for the application: